JonasAlfredsson/gateway_jumper/README.md

 # gateway_jumper

-An Expect script used to automate the interactive process of entering passwords and a TOTP code, when setting up a sshuttle connection to a destination host via a jumphost, if no other authentication options are available.
+An Expect script used to automate the otherwise interactive process of entering passwords and a TOTP code, when setting up a sshuttle connection to a destination host via a jumphost, if no other authentication options are available.